rclone/rclone/docs/content/commands/rclone_lsf.md

       --track-renames                       When synchronizing, track file renames and do a server side move if possible --transfers int                       Number of file transfers to run in parallel. (default 4) -u, --update                              Skip files that are newer on the destination.
-      --user-agent string                   Set the user-agent to a specified string.
-The default is rclone/ version (default "rclone/v1.40")
+      --use-server-modtime                  Use server modified time instead of object metadata --user-agent string                   Set the user-agent to a specified string.
+The default is rclone/ version (default "rclone/v1.41")
   -v, --verbose count                       Print lots more stuff (repeat for more)
 ```

 ### SEE ALSO

-* [rclone](/commands/rclone/)	 - Sync files and directories to and from local and remote object stores - v1.40
+* [rclone](/commands/rclone/)	 - Sync files and directories to and from local and remote object stores - v1.41

-###### Auto generated by spf13/cobra on 19-Mar-2018
+###### Auto generated by spf13/cobra on 28-Apr-2018